 “Lenta, is there somewhere we can sit and talk?
 Venlar and I have been riding all day and I will want to walk later, but I don’t yet know a scribe who can write and walk at the same time.”

 Nersteva looks miffed.
-“I am sure she will talk with all the commanders and to everyone a bit later” Lenta assures her.
+“I am sure she will talk with all the commanders and to everyone a bit later,” Lenta assures her.
 “You heard she wants to rest for a little while?
-Their would be shadow in the tent? ” She says to Varanis nodding towards it.
+There would be shade in the tent,” she says to Varanis nodding towards it.

 “Nersteva, I have another task for you, please.
 I would like all the unit leaders ready to meet with me in an hour.
 Make sure that each of them knows I’m looking for a report on their troops and that I may keep them for some time.
 This will allow them to make any arrangements they need to.”
 Varanis smiles at the Vingan, though it doesn’t quite reach her eyes.
 “I need someone with authority to do this, not a simple messenger.
 I trust you to be sure that every unit commander knows of my wishes, regardless of the type of troops they lead.”

 “I am the commander for today… Until Yelmset.
 Do you wish to see all commanders or the whole council?
 “Nersteva asks.

 “Start me with the inner circle.
 Those who share overall command and who advise.
 We’ll move on to the others after.”

 She looks at Varanis like the order was a bit unclear.
 “Yes milady,” she croaks an answer.
 “When do we march?”